(CHARITY) RACE TO HANDLE

 Singing of national anthem in chorus at the Monument of Freedom and start in midnight under three stars of Milda in center of Riga.
 Inexhaustible support from volunteers in six checkpoints along the route.
 Fight between leaders and each participants inner fight and existential questioning.
 Highway, night, darkness, lorries, fatigue, exhaustion and temptation for Simon.
 That is 107km long race to St. Simon’s churches door handle with elements of running, walking and crawling.

 If Undīne can, then so do participants.
 Each spring they return on route to bring greeting from Milda to Simon.
-Four participants have made these 107km four times, two – six times, and the most diligent has done it seven times.
-15 ultrarunners have participated in all three renewed Rīga-Valmiera races.
-The best results in past three years are holding Marta Zumberga (10:49:53, 2015) and Uldis Kļaviņš (08:26:49, 2016).
+Some participants have made these 107km five and more times.
+Five ultrarunners have participated in all five renewed Rīga-Valmiera races.
+The best results in past five years are holding Vita Devjatņikova (9:53:06, 2018) and Konstantīns Biktimirovs (08:18:11, 2018).

 Riga - Valmiera race on National Television show "Sporta Studija"